 Osaka Castle is a flat land style Japanese Castle which features thirteen structures which are designated Important Cultural Properties, an observation deck on the top floor and a museum inside the main tower (donjon) where you can find a large variety of historical materials and displays.

 At night Osaka Castle is illuminated making an outstanding sight which can be seen from a great distance.
 The whole of the Osaka Castle complex has been designated as a Special National Historic Site.
-Osaka Castle, located in Chuo Ward in what is now called Osaka Castle Park, is the symbol of the city of Osaka.
+The castle is located in Chuo Ward in what is now called Osaka Castle Park and is the symbol of the city of Osaka.

 Osaka Castle History

-Osaka Castle was originally built in 1583 by the order of Hideyoshi Toyotomi, however the castle suffered destruction several times throughout its history.
-The current Osaka Castle dowas built in 1931 with the external appearance of the castle built by Hideyoshi Toyotomi.
+Originally built in 1583 by the order of Hideyoshi Toyotomi, the castle has suffered destruction several times throughout its history.
+The current donjon (main tower) was built in 1931 with the external appearance of the castle built by Hideyoshi Toyotomi.
 In 1997 the Japanese Government designated the main tower as a Registered Tangible Cultural Property.

 The steep walls which rise close to 30 meters high are made of huge blocks of stone that were transported to Osaka from quarries over 100 km away.
 The sheer height of the walls and the wide moats they rise above the surrounding plane to make for a grand sight that can be matched by no other castle in Japan.
 The dolphins on the roof, the ornamental roof tiles and reliefs carved in the shape of tigers are all gilded with gold.